griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 # 5-v.
 Proposed improvements

+### More independent exercises, group exercises, and integrated assignments
+- Each module should have at least two exercises where the students are not copying/pasting anything.
+One could be at 1/2 way point, and the other at the end of the module.
+The one at the end could be a group exercise.
+- Each day should end with at least one hour of integrated assignment.

 ### Update the AMI to use bash instead of dash as default shell
 The STAR aligner currently throws errors when run on an ubuntu system because `/bin/sh` is linked to `/bin/dash` and not to `/bin/bash`.